4310V343k/TauCetiClassic/tgui/README.md

 - `bin/tgui --clean` - clean up project repo.
 - `bin/tgui [webpack options]` - build the project with custom webpack options.

-**For everyone else:**

-If you haven't opened the console already, you can do that by holding Shift and right clicking on the `tgui` folder, then pressing either `Open command window here` or `Open PowerShell window here`.

-Run `yarn install` to install npm dependencies, then one of the following:

-- `yarn run build` - build the project in production mode.
-- `yarn run watch` - launch a development server.
-- `yarn run lint` - show problems with the code.
-- `yarn run lint --fix` - auto-fix problems with the code.
-- `yarn run analyze` - run a bundle analyzer.

-We also got some batch files in store, for those who don't like fiddling with the console:

-- `bin/tgui-build.bat` - build the project in production mode.
-- `bin/tgui-dev-server.bat` - launch a development server.

-> Remember to always run a full build before submitting a PR.
-It creates
-> a compressed javascript bundle which is then referenced from DM code.
-> We prefer to keep it version controlled, so that people could build the
-> game just by using Dream Maker.

 ## Troubleshooting